svelezsaffon/TestRailJavaApi/README.md

 This API is a wrapper arround TestRail Java Appi.
 This will help to automated your Test Results management when using test rail.

-This project contains all the files nececsary dependencies to start working with it.
+This project contains all the  necessary dependencies to start working with it.

 INSTRUCTIONS ON HOW TO USE IT: